-where $\mathbb{E}[\xi_i | X_i ] = 0$ for all $i$, then the projection parameter corresponds to the vector of linear coefficients, i.e. $\beta = \beta^*$.
+is positive definite, the projection parameter is well-defined and equal to $\Sigma_n^{-1} \Gamma_n$, where $\Gamma_n : = n^{-1}\mathbb{E} \left[ \sum_{i=1}^n X_i Y_i\right]$.
+When the sample points satisfy the linear model $Y_i = X_i^\top \beta^* + \xi_i$, $1\le i\le n$, where $\mathbb{E}[\xi_i | X_i ] = 0$ for all $i$, then the projection parameter corresponds to the vector of linear coefficients, i.e. $\beta = \beta^*$.
 In this paper, we will \emph{not} posit any relationship between the vectors of covariates $X_i$ and the responses.
 In this case, the projection parameter lacks a direct interpretation.
 In the i.i.d. setting, if the response variable has finite second moment, then the projection parameter collects the coefficient of the $L_2$ projection of $Y_1$ into the linear space spanned by the coordinates of $X_1$, i.e. $X_1^\top \beta$.
 See~\cite{Buja14,Buja16} for a discussion on interpretation of $\beta$ in a mis-specified case.

 The projection parameter is traditionally estimated using the ordinary least squares (OLS) estimator

 which corresponds to the plug-in estimator of $\beta$.
 Letting

 and provided that $\widehat{\Sigma}_n$ is positive definite, the ordinary least squares estimator is well-defined and can be expressed as